 Timeline of Major Rivalry Moments:

 - First Game: November 27, 1921.
-The Bears (then called the Chicago Stanleys) defeated the Packers 20-0 at Cubs Park in Chicago.
+The Bears (then called the Chicago Staleys) defeated the Packers 20-0 at Cubs Park in Chicago in the first matchup between these franchises.

 - Ejection for Fighting: November 23, 1924.
 Bears’ Frank Hanny and Packers’ Tillie Voss threw punches and were both ejected; it was the first time in NFL history that players were suspended for fighting.
 The Bears won 3-0 at Cubs Park in Chicago.
 The anger and intensity within this rivalry has been around from the very beginning.